-Useful weather apps for the Netherlands
+Useful weather apps for life in the Netherlands

-Dutch weather apps
+The best Dutch weather apps and websites

 While the written forecasts for these apps are in Dutch, they also have the most accurate and comprehensive information for the Netherlands.
 Not too fussed about downloading an app onto your mobile phone or tablet?
 You're in luck, as most of these platforms are available online and so are also accessible via a website.

 Buienradar is a household name in the Netherlands and a very popular app for people wanting to watch the rain sweep through.
 The central focus of the app is the radar showing whether there is any rain coming to your location in the next two hours.

 You can customise the app to your own preferences by adding specific modules to your start page, which allows you to have your preferred weather information available within a couple of swipes.

 Another app with its focus on rain radar, but it also has a 14-day forecast for locations around the world, as well detailed written forecasts for the Netherlands and Belgium (in Dutch).